siwatts/dotfiles/README.md

 - `mv dir1/filename-{old,new}` executes `mv dir1/filename-old dir1/filename-new`
 - `echo dir1/file{11,12,13}` executes `echo dir1/file11 dir1/file12 dir1/file13`

+Edit current bash command in default editor
+- `^x ^e`, open for editing
+    - **WARNING**: Will execute all commands instantly on save-close
+    - **WARNING**: On close without saving *will run original command as it looked before editor was opened for editing, and not cancel*.

 Use less as a better tail
 - `less -RX +F mylogfile.txt`
     - `^c` to interrupt follow